PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 Click the play button to run this code.
 You will see "Hello" get printed 3 times.
 When writing code you don't want to write the same thing over and over, so we reuse code by making functions.

 ## Function inputs
 Although this function is pretty dumb.
-So lets make one that is slightly more useful.
+So lets make it more useful.

 ```py
 # defining a function